Psypher1/laravel-30-days/README.md

 3. Create A Layout File with Layout Components
 4. Make things pretty with tailwind
 5. Style currently active nav
+6. View Data and Route Wildcards

+We can pass an array of data as the second

 B. Section 02: Eloguent